20 Good movies to Learn Korean

 It’s a psychological thriller mystery drama that presents the story of a girl and her childhood friend.

 Jong-soo (Yoo Ah-in) aspires to become a writer.
-But, at present does a part-time job in a distribution company as a delivery-man.
+However, he works part-time as a delivery man in a distribution company.

-One day while working, he runs into Hae-mi (Jeon Jang-seo), his childhood friend.
-They moved together, and Hae-mi asks Jon-Soo to take care of her cat while traveling to Africa.
+One day, while working, he runs into Hae-mi (Jeon Jang-seo), his childhood friend.
+They moved together, and Hae-mi asked Jon-Soo to care for her cat while traveling to Africa.

-She comes back with Ben (Steven Yeun), who she met on her trip.
-As the story goes on, Ben reveals a hobby of his to Jong-Soo, and the plot keeps surprising you with many twists.
+She returns with Ben (Steven Yeun), whom she met on her trip.
+As the story continues, Ben reveals his hobby to Jong-Soo, and the plot keeps surprising you with many twists.

 Best Korean Movies